munchou/munchou/README.md

 ### Hi there 👋
+<i>last update: 21 February 2024</i>

-- 🔭 I’m currently working: no.
+- 🔭 I’m currently working: no, but I want to.
 - 🌱 I’m currently learning: yes, until Death does me.
-And yes, that's disgusting.
+Hahaaaaaa!
 - 👯 I’m looking to collaborate: yes.
 - 🤔 I’m looking for help with: the understanding of the Universe and Life.
 - 💬 Ask me about: things I'm able to answer.
 That'll be a good start.